 Take a look at the list provided by Debbie Abilock titled " Choose the Best Search for Your Information Need ."
 For example, you might "have a broad academic subject and need pointers to quality sites."
 If so, Debbie suggests that you go to Librarians' Index to the Internet or Infomine.
 On the other hand, if you need to see relationships among ideas, she suggests that you use KartOO or Web Brain.
 This is a great site, check it out!

 Step 6.
 If you feel comfortable as an Internet sleuth, move on to discover how to evaluate web sites.

 The University of California, Berkeley has an exercise in evaluating web sites.
 Essentially a WebQuest on evaluating sites, this activity is used to show UC Berkeley students why it is important to evaluate the source of information on the web.
 Try the activity yourself .
-[This expired link is available through the Wayback Machine Internet Archive.
-If the page doesn't load quickly click on Impatient? at the bottom right of the page.]
+[This expired link is available through the Wayback Machine Internet Archive.]

 Step 7.
 Learn to use Boolean Logic in your searching

 "Boolean searching is named after George Boole, a British mathematician (1815-1864), who wrote about logical ways to formulate precise queries using true-false connectors or "operators" between concepts.
 The true-false nature of Boolean logic, as this system is commonly called, makes it compatible with binary logic used in digital computers.
 It has become the conventional basis for searching most computerized systems."
 Quoted from Joe Barker (email@example.com) from "Best Stuff on the Web" - Copyright 2002 The Teaching Library, University of California, Berkeley, CA. See a two-page .pdf document about using the primary operators .
-[This expired link is available through the Wayback Machine Internet Archive.
-If the page doesn't load quickly click on Impatient? at the bottom right of the page.]
+[This expired link is available through the Wayback Machine Internet Archive.]